 The primary goal of the Group's investment in equity securities is to hold the investments for the long term for strategic purposes.
 Management is assisted by external advisers in this regard.
-Certain investments are designated as at FVTPL because their performance is actively monitored and they are managed on a fair value basis.
+However, the Group also holds certain equity securities for the purposes of trading.
+See Note 25 for further details.